SARL-PLUS/RL_bootcamp_tutorial/README.md

    3. To visualize the progress helper functions are defined in [Visualize_policy_validation.py](helper_scripts/Visualize_policy_validation.py).
    4. To get the near optimal solution we use a control based approach, namely model predictive control (MPC).
 For this we need a model of the dynamics and the reward and use a sequential least squares quadratic programming (SLSQP), which is a constrained optimization.
 In order to get robust against errors we only use the first action from the planned action sequence.
 The optimization is in [MPC.py](helper_scripts/MPC_script.py) and the validation on the validation episodes is in [MPC_approach.py](MPC_approach.py)
    5. Finally, we can compare our training results with MPC and teh response matrix approach: [Compare_different_approaches.py](Compare_different_approaches.py).
+# reward to penalty for specific boundary conditions
 Part II:
    1. Elements of model-based RL
    2. Elements of data-driven MPC design and optimization